Provider claims and safety checks

 Do not treat a page as a price comparison unless public pricing and UK supply are both visible.
 Use the price watch guide for how to treat GLP-1 tablet price claims.

-Check date and source wording
+Check dates and source notes

 Compare against other sources

 Tablet Compare is information only.
-It compares public signals and status wording.
 Suitability and prescribing decisions belong with qualified healthcare professionals.

 Safety warning